How Did The Great Gatsby Become a Classic?

 Here’s something else to consider when discussing the classics.

 Times change – tastes change.
-Not everyone has the same taste and what’s intriguing today may not be so tomorrow.
+Not everyone has the same taste and what’s intriguing today may not be to future generations.

 Regardless of how popular a book, movie, or TV show is, it’s not going to appeal to everyone.

-Required reading should cross a broad range of themes, cultures, human conditions, etc. while having the potential to resonate with a large segment of its captive audience.
+Required reading should cross a broad range of themes, cultures, human conditions, etc. while having the potential to provoke thought or resonate with a large segment of its captive audience.

 Reference Links